 The Mayo Clinic Opioid Conference: Evidence, Clinical Considerations and Best Practice 2018 aims to highlight the shift in guidelines and public concern regarding the use of opioids in medical practice and provides the most up-to-date information regarding the appropriate indication for opioids in clinical practice.
 Topics cover the basics of opioids, evidence-based guidelines for opioids, medication monitoring, tapering and legal considerations.
 In addition, the course covers a broad range of issues, including opioid addiction and difficult patient conversations and guidelines to standardize the practice of opioid prescribing.

-This course includes lectures by experts in the field of pain medicine and opioid management, panel discussions, and question-and-answer sessions.
+This course includes lectures by experts in the field of pain medicine and opioid management and question-and-answer sessions.

 This topic is important and has become a more visible public health issue.
 All fields within medicine that provide direct patient care are impacted, including both the in-patient medical, surgical and out-patient settings.
-All providers who prescribe (MD, DO, NP, PA, CNS) or administer (Nurses, Pharmacists, etc.) opioids to patients would benefit from attending this course.
+All providers who prescribe (MD, DO, NPs, PAs, CNS) or administer (nurses, pharmacists, etc.) opioids to patients would benefit from attending this course.
 This course is particularly relevant for primary care providers that maintain and monitor patients on chronic opioid therapy.

 Guest rooms have been reserved for attendees and their guests with special course rates ($229/night plus taxes) at the The American Club.
 In order to receive the special rate, reservations must be made before the room block is filled or before the expiration date of September 24, 2018 whichever comes first.
 After September 24, 2018, reservations will be taken based on space and rate availability.
 Each attendee is allowed one guest room at the special course room rate.